Discover the brick-and-mortar stars of Outlander

 While Ruthven Barracks didn’t appear in Outlander, we can imagine it serving as historical advisor to the other castles like Blackness who wanted to recreate the atmosphere of an 18th century fort.

 Blackness Castle was not built for anyone’s comfort, let alone that of Jamie Fraser.

 Of all the Outlander castles we visited this is the one that most fully embodies the philosophy of the ‘sod off’ castle.

 As soon as you see it, it’s fairly clear what the message is to anyone foolish enough to attack it.
 It bristles with gun loops and with sections of wall more than five metres thick.

-Blackness Castle was born to play the brutal role of Wentworth prison where Jamie is mercilessly flogged in season one.
+Blackness Castle was born to play the brutal role of Fort William where Jamie is mercilessly flogged in season one.